 |Although many parts of Florida (Naples and Collier County especially) are very dog unfriendly, the east coast of Southern Florida, the west coast above Collier County and the Keys are very accommodating.
 Acceptance ranges from 'NO PETS ALLOWED' to allowing them to play on the beach and in the water.
 We have compiled a list of parks and beaches where pets are allowed and the extent that they are accepted.
 A description and rating of each is as follows:|

-always best to obey state and local
+is always best to obey state and local ordinances.

 This list was compiled from reader contributions and accuracy and safety are not guaranteed.
 Always proceed with caution.